prototypefund/Digital_Bargeld-docs/api-mint.rst

   :status 200: the operation succeeded, the mint confirms that no double-spending took place.
   :resheader Content-Type: application/json
-  :>json string status: the string constant `DEPOSIT_OK` :>json object sig: signature_ (JSON object) with purpose `TALER_SIGNATURE_MINT_CONFIRM_DEPOSIT` using a current signing key of the mint affirming the successful deposit and that the mint will transfer the funds after the refund deadline (or as soon as possible if the refund deadline is zero).
+  :>json string status: the string constant `DEPOSIT_OK` :>json base32 sig: the EdDSA signature_ (binary-only) with purpose `TALER_SIGNATURE_MINT_CONFIRM_DEPOSIT` using a current signing key of the mint affirming the successful deposit and that the mint will transfer the funds after the refund deadline (or as soon as possible if the refund deadline is zero).

   **Failure response: Double spending**